-In traditional client-server programs, like an Web server, this would be the case of a client stopping sending requests to the server, or the server stopping sending responses to the client.
-In these sorts of traditional programs, non-participation is an exceptional circumstances that normally leads to an error message for clients and, at most, a log entry for servers.
+In traditional client-server programs, like a Web server, this would be the case of a client stopping sending requests to the server, or the server stopping sending responses to the client.
+In these sorts of traditional programs, non-participation is an exceptional circumstance that normally leads to an error message for clients and, at most, a log entry for servers.
 Sometimes traditional programs will need to recycle resources, like network ports, on non-participation, but they would have also needed to do that if the transaction ended by normal means.
 In other words, for traditional client-server programs, it is not necessary for designers to meticulously consider the consequences of non-participation.

 There are two general strategies for dealing with non-participation: punishment and disincentivizing.

 Punishment.
-The punishment strategy entails allowing the remaining participants of the application to take all of the assets that would have gone to the non-participator and spliting them.
+The punishment strategy entails allowing the remaining participants of the application to take all of the assets that would have gone to the non-participator and splitting them.
 This is the strategy used in the tutorial, where Alice’s wager is lost if she fails to send her next publication.

 Punishment is a dangerous strategy, because it is difficult to know a priori what the threshold of non-participation is.

 If you estimate too low, then you will inappropriately punish parties that are honestly delayed.

 In consensus networks where transactions bid for space in blocks, like Ethereum, low-value transactions may be starved when high-value activity is happening on the network concurrently.

 Reach allows timeout deadlines to be dynamically set, because the deadline expression of a